 The crew then jettisons the lower portion of the command module.
-As it drifts off, the astronauts record what they see: a panel of the craft was blown out, and may have damaged the heat shield of the Command Module pod, creating a new potential problem that the Odyssey won't be able to survive the intense temperature of re-entry into Earth's atmosphere.
+As it drifts off, the astronauts record what they see: a entire panel of the craft was blown out, and may have damaged the heat shield of the Command Module pod, creating a new potential problem that the Odyssey won't be able to survive the intense temperature of re-entry into Earth's atmosphere.

 In a voice-over, Jim explains that their mission was called "a successful failure," in that they returned safely, but didn't make it to the moon.
-It is also revealed that the cause of the explosion was a damaged coil in the fuselage which had been determined a 'minor defect' months before Lovell was named captain of the ship.
+It is also revealed that the cause of the explosion was a damaged coil in the oxygen tank that exploded which had been determined a 'minor defect' months before Lovell was named captain of the ship.

-A summary is then given of several other people:
+A summary is then given of the lives of several other people: